 Below are the items I would recommend (note that all clothing items should be made of moisture wicking material):

-Feel free to take a look at my Hiking Packing List for some of my top recommendations
+Hiking Packing List: Feel free to take a look at the Hiking Packing List for some of my top recommendations

 6) Cerro Chirripo Permit